NeilGirdhar/efax/README.rst

     # [0.6955941  0.78032386 0.86505365]
     # A Bernoulli distribution with probability 0.3 predicts a Bernoulli observation with probability
     # 0.4 better than the other observations.

-With exponential families, maximum likelihood estimation is just expectation over expectation parameters.
-Models that combine independent predictors just sum natural parameters.
-When we want to optimize such models, we just want to take the gradient of cross entropy with respect to predictions.

 Thanks to JAX, any gradient of the cross entropy will automatically be as accurate and numerically stable as possible.
 This is because the gradient of the cross entropy involves the gradient of the log-normalizer, which typically has a very nice form.
 For example,